 Spanish

-The Spanish program at St. Louise School, taught by Mrs. Maria Velasco, B.A. is dedicated to equipping students with the foundational skills in the Spanish language while fostering a deep appreciation for Hispanic cultures.
-Through interactive lessons and immersive experiences, students build confidence in their language abilities and become more globally aware individuals.
+The Spanish program at St. Louise School, taught by Mrs. Maria Velasco, B.A., is dedicated to equipping students with foundational Spanish language skills while fostering a deep appreciation for Hispanic cultures.
+Through interactive lessons and immersive experiences, students build confidence in their language abilities and grow into more globally aware individuals.

-Spanish Class Overview: At St. Louise, students in grades 5 through 8 participate in Spanish classes 2-3 times weekly.
-The program includes basic and advanced levels, with tailored learning experiences to accommodate various skill levels.
-Engaging activities like cultural celebrations and field experiences enhance the language learning process, making it both fun and educational.
-Eighth graders may have the opportunity to take the AVANT Stamp4 testing which can lead to high credit for schools that accept competency credits.
+Spanish Class Overview: Students in grades 4 through 8 participate in Spanish classes two to three times weekly.
+The program offers both basic and advanced levels with tailored instruction to support a range of skill levels.
+Cultural celebrations and field experiences make learning fun and meaningful.
+Eighth graders may also take the AVANT Stamp4 test, which can lead to high school credit at schools accepting competency credits.

 Curriculum Overview:

-• Basic Spanish: Introduction to basic Spanish vocabulary and grammar, focusing on simple sentence structures, greetings, and common expressions.
+• Basic Spanish: Introduction to vocabulary and grammar, including greetings, simple sentence structures, and common expressions.

-• Intermediate Spanish: Students will be expanding their vocabulary and learning grammatical structures.
-Emphasis is placed on conversational skills, writing, and reading comprehension.
+• Intermediate Spanish: Focus on conversational skills, grammar development, writing, and reading comprehension.

-• Advanced Spanish: Advanced students will delve deeper into complex sentence structures, verb conjugations, and advanced vocabulary.
-Cultural studies and interactive projects enrich their learning experience.
+• Advanced Spanish: Emphasis on complex sentence structure, verb conjugation, and advanced vocabulary.
+Enriched through cultural studies and interactive projects.

-Philosophy & Mission: The mission of the Spanish program at St. Louise School is to cultivate linguistic skills and cultural competence.
-We believe that learning a second language opens doors to understanding and appreciating diverse cultures, fostering respect and empathy.
-Our program is designed to inspire lifelong language learning and to prepare students to thrive in an increasingly interconnected world.
+Philosophy & Mission: The mission of the Spanish program is to cultivate linguistic skills and cultural competence.
+We believe learning a second language fosters understanding, respect, and empathy, and prepares students to thrive in an interconnected world.

 Essential Learnings: